 I originally posted a fairly lengthy article outlining Grace’s integrated network about a year ago, but it is a work in progress and constantly changing.
 There have been some updates that I wanted to cover which will help the network continue to grow and expand, as well as fixes for problems I found.

 I’ve updated the network diagram to include the changes as well as more detail on the Internet Alcove and the new Radar Arch.
-You can compare it to last year’s diagram available here.

 There were several problems with the 2016 design which caused reliability and accessibility challenges.